 - Stored Procedure: You have to select the stored procedure you want to use.

-- Query Designer: If you don’t know, How to write the SQL Queries, then you can select this option.
+- Query Designer: If you don’t know, How to write the Queries, then you can select this option.
 It will allow you to design using a graphical user interface.
-Please refer to the SSRS Query Designer article to understand the steps involved in it.
+Please refer to the Query Designer article to understand the steps involved in it.

 - Time out: It allows you to specify the query execution time.